 Participants in this webinar learned about: Continue reading

-By Nicholas W. Scala and Justin Winter, Co-Chairs of Conn Maciel Carey’s national MSHA Practice
+By Nicholas W. Scala, Chair of Conn Maciel Carey’s national MSHA Practice

 As a parting gift from Joe Main, the departing Assistant Secretary of Labor for the Mine Safety & Health Administration (MSHA), MSHA released this week the final rule for Examinations of Working Places in Metal and Nonmetal Mines.
 MSHA first proposed rebooting 30 C.F.R. §56/57.18002 on June 8, 2016.
 After an extended public comment period, ending on September 30, 2016, MSHA modified elements of the proposed rule while crafting the final version which will be formally published in the Federal Register next Monday, January 23, 2017.